itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/05-persistence-scheduled-task.md

 The resulting outbound connection was received by the Kali listener on port `4444`.

-The resulting shell was verified as running under:
+The resulting process was verified as running under:

 ```text
 NT AUTHORITY\SYSTEM